unraveldata-org/unravel-terraform-scripts/README.md

 Update the Terraform variables and input files with the necessary information for your cloud environment.
 These variables include project IDs and any specific configuration parameters required by Unravel.

 ### Terraform Deployment
-Specific steps of terrafrom deployemnt can be found in the respective directory of your Data Platform.
+Specific steps of terraform deployment can be found in the respective directory of your Data Platform.
 Please review the execution plan carefully before applying changes.

 ## Documentation
 For detailed instructions on configuring Unravel with your specific cloud platform, refer to the respective directories' README files (e.g., bigquery/README.md).
 These README files contain platform-specific documentation, guidelines, and best practices to assist you in the integration process.